evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 that GitHub merges all commits from each PR before adding that PR to a version, so a given version has as many commits in it as there are PRs in it.

-See the [Merge Queue Behavior](#merge-queue-behavior) section for more details about how merge queue concurrency works.

-## Merge Queue Behavior

 The merge queue is not trying to merge individual PRs, but groups of PRs.
 This leads to some unintuitive behavior.
 Here is a typical sequence of events when a user adds 2 PRs to the merge queue.
 In this case we assume "Minimum pull requests to merge" is set to 1, "Maximum pull requests to merge" is set to 5, and "Maximum pull requests to build" ("Build concurrency") is set to 5.

 The diagram names its branches like "main/pr-1", but in reality they are named like "gh-readonly-queue/main/pr-1-\<hash\>".